 - Vampiricism is an excellent way for deep dwarf and bloodless vampire characters to heal.

 - Characters that intend to switch weaponry often will find themselves burning through food rapidly when using a weapon of vampiricism.
-Don't expect to use a rod or ranged weapon along with a vampiric weapon.
+Don't expect to use a hunting sling or hand crossbow along with a vampiric weapon.

 Prior to 0.12, this brand was safer when found on sharp weapons, since blunt weapons didn't allow you to butcher corpses.